 - Keeping track of payments can be slightly complicated

 In the past decade, WorldFirst has incurred an incredible amount of growth.
-From its humble start-up beginnings in a house basement, the company has expanded to over 600 employees in 7 countries across the world, including its headquarters in the United Kingdom.
+From its humble beginnings in a house basement, the service has expanded to over 600 employees in 7 countries across the world, including its headquarters in the UK.

-With the simple goal of making foreign exchange simple and fuss-free, WorldFirst has certainly proved popular with its customers to date.
-Since its launch in 2004, the company has helped over 290,000 individuals and small businesses transfer over £60 billion, which is no small feat, I’m sure you’d agree.
+With the simple goal of making foreign exchange simple and fuss-free, WorldFirst has certainly proved popular with its customers.
+Since its launch, the company has helped over 290,000 individuals and small businesses transfer over £60 billion, which is no small feat.

 WorldFirst was established in 2004 by Jonathan Quin and Nick Robinson, two foreign exchange colleagues from Citibank.
 From the basement of a house in South London, the pair had the ambition to make moving money cheaper and easier.
 Less than a month after founding, WorldFirst’s first customer was acquired and a new business was born.

 In the years since the company has expanded significantly to establish a total of 7 offices around the world.
 And, as of the end of 2016, now transfers over £8.5 billion on behalf of its customers annually.
 WorldFirst has also won a number of awards over this time, including The Sunday Times Best Companies to Work For in 2013 and The Queen’s Award for International Trade in 2016.

 Since WorldFirst’s inception, co-founder Jonathan has led the company as CEO and is currently supported by Kerry Tremble as Chief Financial Officer and Tim Rudman as Chief Operating Officer.
 These executives have experience in financial services from firms such as Royal Bank of Scotland and Lloyds Banking Group.
 They are joined by Wendy Glasgow, serving as Chief Compliance Officer.

 WorldFirst has established local offices in the following countries: